rodolfodpk/domus-challenge/README.md

 }
 ```

-So since I started with a mocked implementation, when trying to consume the real movies app, I got errors since the
+Therefor, since I started with a mocked implementation, when trying to consume the real movies app, I got errors since the
 Content-Type header is missing.

 I could work around it, but then I would have to change a lot of things.